-Subject to a Fund Unitholder's election to receive distributions partially or wholly in Fund Units, distributions by the Fund may be paid in cash or Fund Units at the Manager's discretion.
+wholly in Fund Units, distributions by the Fund may be paid in cash or Fund Units at the Manager's discretion.
 If the Fund has taxable income for which it has not received cash, the Fund may make distributions of such taxable income in Fund Units.
 Payment of income by the distribution of Fund Units may result in Fund Unitholders having a tax liability without a corresponding distribution of cash to pay that tax liability.
 Fund Unitholders who redeem their Fund Units will not participate in any distributions declared after the date of redemption.
 The Fund intends to distribute its net income and net realized capital gains, if any, in the year they are earned or realized to ensure that no income tax is payable by the Fund.
 If distributions to Fund Unitholders are in excess of net income and net realized capital gains, if any, of the Fund, the adjusted cost base of the Fund Units will generally be reduced.
-See ITEM 6 - Distributions and ITEM 7 - Income Tax Consequences and Registered Plan Eligibility .
-Redemption by Fund Unitholder: Each Fund Unitholder may, upon request to the Manager in a manner and form acceptable to the Manager, redeem all or any part of such Fund Unitholder's Fund Units on a Redemption Date.
+See ITEM 6 -Distributions and ITEM 7 - Income Tax Consequences and Registered Plan Eligibility.
+Redemption by Fund Each Fund Unitholder may, upon request to the Manager in a manner and Unitholder: form acceptable to the Manager, redeem all or any part of such Fund Unitholder's Fund Units on a Redemption Date.
 Fund Units will be redeemed at a redemption price equal to the Net Asset Value per Fund Unit calculated as of the applicable Redemption Date, less applicable deductions and fees.
 Redemption requests must be given via FundSERV to the Manager not less than 15 Business Days prior to the Redemption Date in order for the redemption to be effective as of such Redemption Date.
 The redemption proceeds, less any applicable deductions and fees, will be paid to the redeeming Fund Unitholder not later than 60 Business Days following the applicable Redemption Date.
 No interest will be paid to the Fund Unitholder on account of any delay in forwarding the proceeds of redemption to the Fund Unitholder.
 Redemptions and the payment of redemption proceeds may be suspended in certain circumstances.
-See ITEM 5.1 - Terms of Securities - Suspension of Redemptions .
+See ITEM 5.1 - Terms of Securities - Suspension of Redemptions.
 Closings: Closings will generally occur on each Business Day of every month, with settlement expected to occur on or about 2 Business Days from the closing date, or such other dates as the Manager may determine.
 Management Fees: Annual Fee The Fund will pay to the Manager a fee equal to 1.0% of the Net Asset Value of the Fund Units, accrued daily and paid monthly in arrears, plus any applicable Federal or Provincial taxes.
-Sales Commissions and Trailer Fees: When selling Class A units, registered dealers may, at their discretion, charge purchasers a Sales Commission, which is a front-end sales commission of up to 5% of the subscription amount of the Fund Units being purchased.
-Any Sales Commission will be negotiated between the registered dealer and the purchaser and will be deducted from the subscription amount of the Gross Subscription Order and paid by the purchaser directly to the registered dealer.
+Performance Fee The Fund will pay to the Manager a performance fee equal to 10% of the amount by which the total return of the Fund Units exceeds the High-Water Mark.